 He had a show.
 Then he had a different show.
 Then he got a Twitter account.Then TBS gave him another show.
 OK, technically they gave it to him before he even got the Twitter account but the show couldn't start until the no-compete clause of his NBC severance package expired...After his run on The Tonight Show and the fallout of Jay Leno's reappointment to the series, Conan O'Brien went on a 30-city comedy/musical tour with his band and some of the show staff.
 During the lead-up to the Tour, speculation picked up as to which TV network would pick him up, if any (beliefs he would do incredibly well on the Internet still linger).
 On April 12, 2010, just hours before the start of his tour, he announced a deal with TBS for a new show.
 On September 1, 2010 he announced via Twitter and the Team Coco Youtube page that the show would be, creatively, titled Conan.
-He's now on TBS at 11:00.This show has been called very similar to his run on Late Night, with a standard talk show format, consisting of a monologue, a couple of sketches, followed by two guests (sometimes separated by a short sketch) and ending with a musical guest or stand-up comedian.
+He's now on TBS at 11:00 P.M.
+EDT.
+The show has been renewed until November of 2018.This show has been called very similar to his run on Late Night, with a standard talk show format, consisting of a monologue, a couple of sketches, followed by two guests (sometimes separated by a short sketch) and ending with a musical guest or stand-up comedian.
 He is helped in his task by long-time announcer and Sidekick Andy Richter and his Tonight Show/Late Night band minus Max Weinberg, who left the show for health and family reasons.
 Max was replaced by lead guitarist Jimmy Vivino as the bandleader, and James "Worm" Wormsworth as drummer.

 Tropes associated with Conan include:

 Accidental Innuendo: Invoked in a segment where Conan and a professional cleaned Jordan Schlanksy's messy office.